Measurement and Probability in Relativistic Quantum Mechanics: Relativistic Quantum Mechanics

-So, suppose $\{\opP_{\sysS}^{\alpha}\}$ is a set of projection operators representing the conditions characterizing a system $\sysS$.
-Then each $\opP_{\sysS}^{\alpha}$ represents the proposition that system $\sysS$ is in some condition $\alpha$.
-Requiring that these conditions be independent means that the subspaces so identified for each $\alpha$ must be mutually orthogonal, giving
+In particular, suppose $\{\opP_{\sysS}^{\alpha}\}$ is a set of projection operators representing conditions characterizing a system $\sysS$, with each $\opP_{\sysS}^{\alpha}$ representing the proposition that system $\sysS$ is in some condition $\alpha$.
+We can require that these conditions be \emph{independent}, meaning that the subspaces so identified for each $\alpha$ must be mutually orthogonal: